damianhakert/damianhakert.github.io/source/jobs/production-lead/index.html.md

 there: limitation of 10 projects per user.

 This frustrated this customer, and he/she is right, we can do much better.
+All exceptions should be documented on the [GitLab.com settings page](https://about.gitlab.com/gitlab-com/settings/) no later than they are deployed.

 **NOTE** In the compensation calculator below, fill in "Lead" in the `Level` field for this role.